vidify/vidify/README.md

 * pulseaudio: `pulseaudio`, pre-installed on most repos.
 * youtube-dl: this is installed by default with Vidify, but make sure it's available on your path.

-It's also available as [`vidify-audiosync`](https://aur.archlinux.org/packages/vidify-audiosync) on the AUR, and it comes pre-installed in the vidify snap.
+It's also available as [`vidify-audiosync`](https://aur.archlinux.org/packages/vidify-audiosync) on the AUR, and it comes pre-installed in the binaries.

 It can be activated with `--audiosync`, or inside your [config file](#the-config-file):